Compression, Impact and Hot Rebound Flows from Coronal Rain Downflows

 One of the most visible effects of the rain in the present case is its impact on the lower atmosphere.
 The rain shower, composed of small clumps, produces strong and rapid variability on the order of minutes observed in all AIA EUV channels, in \hrieuv and the SJI~1400~\AA\, channel. \citet{Reale_2013Sci...341..251R} report prominence fallback from very large heights to produce similarly strong intensity brightenings across all EUV wavelengths.
-However, they also report emission in the AIA~UV (low chromospheric) wavelengths, which are likely due to the higher falling speeds (up to 450km~s$^{-1}$, probably due to the negigible effect of the magnetic field in their case) and consequently larger kinetic energies.
+However, they also report emission in the AIA~UV (low chromospheric) wavelengths, which are likely due to the higher falling speeds (up to 450~km~s$^{-1}$, probably due to the negigible effect of the magnetic field in their case) and consequently larger kinetic energies.
 The strong brightenings we observe are accompanied by a more steady and lower intensity enhancement over tens of minutes, matching roughly the duration of the rain shower, visible in AIA~131~\AA, 171~\AA\, and \hrieuv.
 This variation of intensity is likely due to the inhomogeneity present in the rain.
-The fact that the impact is seen in SJI 1400~\AA\, indicates that the condensations reach the low transition region.
-The width and location of the brightening caused by the impact is very similar between SJI~1400~\AA, \hrieuv and AIA~193~\AA, which suggests that the transition region thickness is very thin (below $\approx1200$~km), matching predictions from numerical modelling \citep[e.g.][]{reale2014coronal}.
-However, in the latter we observe a secondary width enhancement of larger magnitude, indicative of heating.
+The fact that the impact is seen in SJI 1400~\AA\, {for which the intensity increase is the strongest (compared to \hrieuv and AIA~193~\AA)}, indicates that the condensations reach the low transition region {and deposit most of their energy there}.
+The width and location of the brightening caused by the impact is very similar between SJI~1400~\AA, \hrieuv and AIA~193~\AA, which suggests that the transition region thickness is very thin (below $\approx1200$~km), matching predictions from numerical modelling \citep[e.g.][]{reale2014coronal}. {During the impact, all hot components become narrower, which is expected from the} heating.